ia23a-hartwigm/MenApp-the-best-one/docs/building-stack.md

 MySQl Server is set up by Suter.

-Public WebServer will be done by Matthias.

 ## Frontend

-In the Frontend, we use Angular
+In the Frontend, we use JavaScript, html and css.

 ## Backend